Links on SoundGuys may earn us a commission. Learn more.

 Do Nothing or Apple’s earbuds have better battery life?

 Fast charging the Nothing Ear 1 case provides 8 hours of listening time from only 10 minutes of charging, while the earbuds get 60 minutes of playback from 10 minutes of charging.
-Charging the AirPods Pro earbuds takes slightly less time, with 5 minutes of power providing 60 minutes of listening time.
+Charging the AirPods Pro (1st generation) earbuds takes slightly less time, with 5 minutes of power providing 60 minutes of listening time.

 Neither of these headsets blocks noise as well as some of the best noise cancelling earbuds.
 Still, you can expect most environmental noise to sound between half and a quarter as loud when you enable ANC.

-Most people will enjoy the sound of both the Apple AirPods Pro and Nothing Ear 1.
+Most people will enjoy the sound of both the Apple AirPods Pro (1st generation) and Nothing Ear 1.
 These earbuds both offer a relatively consumer-friendly sound profile that doesn’t egregiously over-emphasize or under-emphasize any areas of the frequency spectrum by a significant amount when compared to our target curve.

 Both sets of earbuds feature impressive sound quality